Giants Causeway Facts – Facts you should know before you travel on our tour!

 Fact 2 – How was the Giants Causeway actually formed…?

-Well, around 50 to 60,000,000 years ago volcanic activity created these step-like hexagonal columns on the Antrim coast.
+One of the most unique Giants Causeway facts is the it’s hexagonal structure that was formed around 50 to 60,000,000 years ago.
+Volcanic activity created these step-like hexagonal columns on the Antrim coast.
 As you can probably guess we like the other version a little better, as there is a bit more drama to it!

 Fact 3 – How many columns are there in the Giants Causeway?